renece153/developer_portfolio/index.md

 Details:
 - Python Scripts: Interact with SQL and PHP to: send notification email using mailgun, perform backend reading and ETL between target database and cloud database (MySQL).

 - SQL Scripts:
-  > Local Database: Contains all Triggers, View, Functions and Stored Procedure running in the cloud database
+  1. Local Database: Contains all Triggers, View, Functions and Stored Procedure running in the cloud database
-  > SQL Script Target: Database Statistics and Health are monitored by collecting data; Python Script triggers stored procedure
+  2. SQL Script Target: Database Statistics and Health are monitored by collecting data; Python Script triggers stored procedure
-    1. MySQL: Installs stored procedure in MySQL Database
+    a.
+MySQL: Installs stored procedure in MySQL Database
-    2. Postgres: Installs stored procedure in PG Database
+    b.
+Postgres: Installs stored procedure in PG Database
-    3. SQL Server: Installs several stored procedure in SQL Server Database
+    c.
+SQL Server: Installs several stored procedure in SQL Server Database

 - Webpage: Contains the front-end of the system that is visible in the cloud
-  > CSS: All css files associated in the website
+  1. CSS: All css files associated in the website
-  > Webpages: All HTML files associated in the website
+  2. Webpages: All HTML files associated in the website
-  > Images: All images that will be reference by the website
+  3. Images: All images that will be reference by the website
-  > Javascript: JS Script that performs real-time operation such as validation before writing it in the local database
+  4. Javascript: JS Script that performs real-time operation such as validation before writing it in the local database
-  > PHP: Connector between HTML and Java to local database (Source)
+  5. PHP: Connector between HTML and Java to local database (Source)

 ---
 ## Other Academic Projects